 Sand Dunes, Bactrian Camels, Seabuckthorn forests and Silhouette shots of Nubra Valley

 Just a few kilometers ahead, we saw another astounding face of the valley.
-The barren landscapes were taken away by the Rocky Mountains on one side and grayish white sand dunes on another extending in kilometers till Village Hunder.
+The barren landscapes were taken away by the Rocky Mountains on one side and grayish-white sand dunes on another extending in kilometers till Village Hunder.
 The patterns of these sand dunes seemed bizarre and ever-changing.
 So, Hunder is all about the white cold desert.
-And if there is desert there have to be camels too.
+And if there is a desert there have to be camels too.
 But what is so special about these camels?

 In Hunder, there are double-humped Bactrian camels, which apart from here are only found in Kazakhstan and Afghanistan.
 These camels can be seen in the dunes between 9 am -12 pm; 3 pm -7 pm or grazing in the nearby sea buckthorn forests.
-The Bactrian camels including their children are tagged for reference and tourism purpose.
+The Bactrian camels including their children are tagged for reference and tourism purposes.
 One can opt for Safari on these during the mentioned hours by just paying Rs.300/- per person.
 We didn’t feel like going ahead with it as we were more interested in admiring the valley and taking the silhouette images.

 Mani stone walls of Hunder Village

 At village Hunder, there is a small roadside monastery known as Chamba.
 Just from there opposite of the Gompa, runs along Mani stone wall extending to the hills.
 Follow it clockwise and you will run to the watchtower on the height giving some terrific views.

 Turtuk, predominantly a Muslim Village lies 90 km ahead of Hunder and is the last outpost in India.
 The roads to Turtuk are well paved and it can be done as a day trip.
 The village is a virgin and an apt place to interact with the Balti community of Ladakh.